meteor/meteor/content/using-npm-packages.md

 import("the-package").then(...)
 ```

-2. Install the package normally with `meteor npm install the-package`, then create a symbolic link to the installed package elsewhere in your application, outside of `node_modules`:
+Option two is to install the package normally with `meteor npm install the-package`, then create a symbolic link to the installed package elsewhere in your application, outside of `node_modules`:
 ```
 meteor npm install the-package cd imports